 The Lanna kingdom

 We last left off with the history of northern Thailand when introducing the Mon Hariphunchai.
 This group likely played a key role in diffusing Theravada Buddhism among the first Tai immigrants.
 But connections between the new arrivals and the Hariphunchai people went beyond a mere cultural exchange.
 The Tai state of Ngoenyang in modern Chiang Saen fought many battles with Hariphunchai.
 The latter was eventually overthrown in 1281 by the successor of Ngoenyang – the Lanna kingdom.
 Its ruler, King Mangrai (r.
 1259-1317), then went on to establish a new capital in Chiang Mai in 1296.
-It became a powerful Thai state and continued to expand after Sukhothai’s decline.
+It became a powerful Thai state and continued to expand after the decline of Sukhothai.

 The Lanna kingdom reached its zenith in the 15th century and hosted the 8th Buddhist World Council in 1477.
 Its territory extended over the northern principalities as well as into present-day Burma, western Laos and parts of southern China.
 However, the Lanna empire faced constant threats from its neighbors, including the Ayutthaya kingdom and the Burmese.
 It eventually became a tributary province of Burma under the Toungoo dynasty from 1558 to 1775.